-You'll love Mom's favorite old fashioned date cookie recipes.
-If you are partial to the sweet, exotic taste of dates, these cookies are the best!
+You will love Mom's favorite old fashioned date cookie recipes.
+If you are partial to the sweet, exotic taste of dates, these cookies are the absolute best!
 Brown sugar, honey, and dates — everything yummy goes into these date flavored pinwheel cookies.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Prepare date filling (see recipe below) and set aside to cool.

 Then, cream shortening and brown sugar together until fluffy.
 Add honey gradually and continue creaming.
 Add eggs, one at a time, beating well.

 Sift dry ingredients together and add to creamed mixture.